tiev-tongji/quadric_slam-deprecated/README.md

+# deprecated
 # Quadric SLAM With Probabolistic DataAssociation

 Attention: This project is under construction, so it may NOT work well.
 Contact us freely if you have questions.